filip94grf/ExplainableML_Civil_Engineering/README.md

-Implementation of the Explainable Machine Learning algorithms in two case studies in Civil Engineering:
+Implementation of the Explainable Machine Learning algorithms in two case studies (Prediction of the fundamental period of bare/infill RC frames and Prediction of the Axial Capacity of Steel Tubular CFST Columns) in Civil Engineering:

 Symbolic regression,
 Multivariate adaptive regression splines (MARS),